mnrkbys/ma2tl/README.md

 ## Presentation

-This tool has been published this tool on [Japan Security Analyst Conference 2022](https://jsac.jpcert.or.jp/en/index.html) (JSAC2022).
+This tool was published on [Japan Security Analyst Conference 2022](https://jsac.jpcert.or.jp/en/index.html) (JSAC2022).

 Slides are available below: